Advantages And Disadvantages Of Joint Family

 - Discontent and distress: Over a period, all the above factors might lead to discontent and unhappiness among members of the family.
 Along with these, even trivial issues like not being able to make a dish as per one’s own recipe or inviting a friend over for a birthday bash, can snowball into a confrontation.
 At times, a family member may try to take undue advantage of others, which can also cause immense frustration.
 Also, those who earn more than others may try to dominate, leading to friction among family members.

-This is not a perfect system.
+No system in the world is a perfect system, and the same is true for a joint family also.
 However, having said that, there are families that make the system work by demarcating responsibilities and duties, respecting each other, and being generous and helpful.
 At the end, it boils down to what we want for ourselves and our children, and what is feasible.

 About the author: